 Did your home recently experience water damage due to flooding or a leaky pipe?
 Significant water issues like these can cause mold to grow quickly and sometimes without notice.
 However, if you experience water intrusion, it’s important to dry the area within 48 hours to prevent further issues.

 If your home inspector notes poor ventilation in one or more areas of the house, you may want to get mold testing.
 The Environmental Protection Agency recommends that indoor humidity be no higher than 30 to 60 percent in order to limit mold growth.
 Bad ventilation can cause humidity levels to exceed these recommended levels.

 The presence of mold can cause health issues.
 If you’ve noticed that you, a friend, or family member seems to have a runny nose, wheezing, itchy eyes, or an asthma attack when in your home, you may want to have mold sampling done.
 That way, you can begin remediation and reduce indoor health concerns.

 If no mold is visible and you still suspect it or just want to have peace of mind, mold sampling can be done.
-Our inspectors will carefully inspect your home and take air and swab samples based on their findings.
+At ProTec Inspection Services, our inspectors will carefully inspect your home and take air and swab samples based on their findings.
 These samples will be sent off for lab testing and once the results are received, the inspector will suggest areas for remediation if necessary.